Azerbaijani President Pardons Hundreds, Including Political Prisoners

 Azerbaijani President Ilham Aliyev has pardoned more than 400 people, including several members of the opposition considered to be political prisoners by international rights organizations.

-The mass pardon, which Aliyev issued in a decree signed early on March 16, included former Health Minister Ali Insanov, journalist Fikret Faramazoglu, opposition Musavat Party member Alikram Xurshidov, and the deputy chairs of the opposition Popular Front Party, Gozel Bayramli and Fuad Qahramanli.
+The mass pardon, which Aliyev issued in a decree signed early on March 16, included former Health Minister Ali Insanov, journalist Fikret Faramazoglu, opposition Musavat Party member Alikram Xurshidov, and the deputy chairpersons of the opposition Popular Front Party, Gozel Bayramli, and Fuad Qahramanli.

 Insanov was a high-ranking member of the ruling New Azerbaijan Party and seen as a possible rival of Aliyev's.
 He was arrested in 2005 on suspicion of planning a coup attempt and sentenced two years later on embezzlement and bribery charges.